15 Signs You’re Living in a Bad Neighborhood

 6. Lack of Community Facilities

-Healthy neighborhoods typically have parks, recreational centers, and libraries.
+A bad neighborhood often lacks essentials community amenities like parks, recreational centers, and libraries.
 A lack of these facilities indicates insufficient investment in residents' well-being, leading to social isolation and limited opportunities for community engagement.

 7. Limited Shopping and Services

-A scarcity of grocery stores, pharmacies, or other essential services makes daily life challenging.
+In a bad neighborhood, the scarcity of grocery stores, pharmacies, or other essential services makes daily life challenging.
 Residents may need to travel further for basic needs, impacting convenience and overall quality of life.

 8. High Turnover Rate